Welsh Water Visitor Attractions – A dam fine day out

 North Wales

-A truly special forested site with trout fishery, cycle hire, adventure playground, visitor centre and café with views for days from the balcony.
-Llyn Brenig is also home to rare nesting Ospreys that can be seen from April to the end of August.
-With 23km of shoreline stretching around one of the largest areas of inland water in Wales it is recognised as one of the best top-of-the-water fisheries in the UK.
+A truly special forested site with trout fishery, cycle hire, watersports (summer only), sauna, visitor centre and café with views for days from the balcony.
+Llyn Brenig is also home to rare nesting ospreys that can be seen from April to the end of August.
+With 23km of shoreline stretching around one of the largest areas of inland water in Wales, it is recognised as one of the best top-of-the-water fisheries in the UK.

 South Wales

-Set among the beautiful rolling landscape of the Usk Valley just 20 miles from Cardiff, Llandegfedd Lake is the perfect place to enjoy water sports, fishing, walking, wildlife watching and picnicking.
-A truly dog-friendly visitor attraction where four legged friends are welcome to enjoy the stunning views from the restaurant balcony or rest and ‘paws’ for thought inside the new Grab & Go café.
+Set among the beautiful rolling landscape of the Usk Valley just 20 miles from Cardiff, Llandegfedd Lake is the perfect place to enjoy watersports (summer only), archery, axe-throwing, fishing, walking, wildlife watching and picnicking.
+A truly dog-friendly visitor attraction where four legged friends are welcome to enjoy the stunning views from the restaurant balcony.

 West Wales

-Welsh Water owns 91 reservoirs varying in size and manages the single largest group of Stillwater trout fisheries in the UK.
+Welsh Water owns 91 reservoirs of varying in size and manages the single largest group of still-water trout fisheries in the UK.